varunkamanibosc/audience_network/README.md

 For testing purposes you need to obtain the hashed ID of your testing device.
 To obtain the hashed ID:

 1. Call `AudienceNetwork.init()` during app initialization.
-2. Place the `FacebookBannerAd` widget in your app.
+2. Place the `BannerAd` widget in your app.
 3. Run the app.

 The hased id will be in printed to the logcat.
 Paste that onto the `testingId` parameter.